Pyrdacor/Ambermoon-Advanced/dungeons.md

 If you visit those places a text event will pop up and you get a little exp.
 After visiting A to E, the mermaid at X will calm the ocean and grant you access to the big vortex.
-You can then enter it by boat.
-She will also give you flippers (boots that grant 99 swim).
+You can then enter it.

-(TODO: If you can enter the vortex without boat, e.g. by leaving the eagle, there must be some global var setting nearby in ocean water to avoid entering the vortex without boat).

 ```